RobinTail/express-zod-api/README.md

 initRouting({app, logger, config, routing});
 ```

+# Disclosing API specifications
-## Front-end awareness of endpoint types
+## Reusing endpoint types on your frontend

 You can export only the types of your endpoints for your front-end: